hapax/hapax.github.io/assets/teaching.md

 This is more conceptually challenging than the first moth ball question, but we are not straying from mathematics since the physics and chemistry has been "precomputed".
-Once they figure out what to calculate, it is just a related rates problem.
+It's a related rates problem embedded in a real world application.

 #### 3.2.
 Irodov's triangle <a id="sec-3-2" name="sec-3-2"></a>